 "No person shall be held to answer for a capital, or otherwise infamous crime, ... nor be deprived of life, liberty, or property, without due process of law."

-And by that they mean a higher standard than such a consideration might be "disruptive" to the schedules and bureaucracy of the modern court system.
+To the corrupt SCOTUS the "higher standard was that considering actual innocence might be "disruptive" to the schedules and bureaucracy of the modern court system.

 Sandra Day O'Connor at least was willing to concede that the State should not be executing innocent people;